desertblade/Enhanced-Dimmer-Switch/README.md

 # Usage
 Open up the device confiruation menu (the Gear Icon).
 Choose settings that you like.
 Hit **Configure Tile** in device.

+## Hints

+For instant on set Steps in Percent to 99.
+My LED lights seem to 10% steps at 20 or 10 delay

 # Install

 #### With GitHub Integration